 You could almost say that it was Martin who belatedly put the “orchestra” in the jazz-fusion group Mahavishnu Orchestra – by recording and arranging their only collaboration with the renowned London Symphony Orchestra.
-The album, the group’s third overall, reportedly ranks among Martin’s all-time favorite projects.
+This album, the group's third overall, reportedly ranked among Martin’s all-time favorite projects.
 That makes it good enough to land it a spot on our list of the Top 10 George Martin Non-Beatles Records.